Patternslib/Patterns/src/pat/validation/documentation.md

 More information on the `form` attribute can be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#form).

+### Dynamic forms

+pat-validation supports dynamic forms where form elements are added after the Pattern was initialized.
+There is no need to re-initialize the pattern or to dispatch a special event.

 ### Options reference

 > **_NOTE:_**  The form inputs must have a `name` attribute, otherwise the